sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

 ## 3.6 User Interface
 ### 3.6.1 Data Models
-Openconfig yang model is not available for UDLD, so custom SONIC yang will be supported.
-Yang file is available here [UDLD-YANG](sonic-udld.yang)
+Openconfig YANG model is not available for UDLD, so custom SONIC YANG will be supported.
+YANG file is available here [UDLD-YANG](sonic-udld.yang)

 ### 3.6.2 CLI